 Topological Nanoelectronics Group

-In the past decade the advent of the topological, also commonly known as Berry or geometrical, phases to condensed matter physics made a little revolution in the field of transport and dynamics of Bloch electrons in external magnetic and electric fields.
-All of a sudden such well-known phenomena as the anomalous Hall effect as well as its latest offsprings such as spin Hall effect received a twist which shifted the paradigm of modern nanoelectronics.
-These topological phases manifest themselves in a manifold of novel observed and predicted effects and properties of real materials, such as dissipationless spin currents or appearance of a novel quantum spin Hall insulator state of matter.
+In the past years, the advent of geometrical, or Berry phases, in condensed matter physics caused a mini-revolution in the field of transport and dynamical properties of electronic and spin systems exposed to external magnetic and electric fields.
+Topological concepts caused a paradigm shift in modern electronics since they manifest themselves in a manifold of novel observed and predicted effects and properties of real materials, such as dissipationless spin currents or the appearance of topologically non-trivial states of matter.